dherrera1911/sqfa/docs/source/tutorials/toy_problem.md

 # Feature selection: SQFA vs PCA and LDA

-In this tutorial we consider a toy problem to illustrate the types of features that are learned by SQFA, and how they compare to other standard feature learning techniques.
+In this tutorial we consider a toy problem to compare SQFA to other standard feature learning techniques, Principal Component Analysis (PCA) and Linear DiscrimiAnalysis (LDA).

 ## SQFA vs PCA: The 0-mean case